stevendodd/RSGB-Convention-2025/README.md

 - <a href="./hamsat.py">hamsat.py</a>  (requires you to add your hamsat token in a seperate file hamsat.token)

 ### Slide 23: Callsign look up
-- hamqth.py  (requires you to add your hamqth password in a seperate file hamsat.password)
+- <a href="./hamqth.py">hamqth.py</a>  (requires you to add your hamqth password in a seperate file hamsat.password)

 ### Extra
-- qrz.py  download your QRZ log file using API (requires you to add your QRZ token in a separate file qrz.token)
+- <a href="./qrz.py">qrz.py</a>  download your QRZ log file using API (requires you to add your QRZ token in a separate file qrz.token)